403(b) Tax-Sheltered Plan

 You may make a withdrawal from your 403(b) at age 59½, upon severance from employment, or in the case of hardship, disability or death.
 These distributions are taxable at current tax rates as ordinary income.
 Penalties may apply to withdrawals taken before allowable age.

-A loan may be taken against your 403(b) funds regardless of your employment status.
+If plan allows, a loan may be taken against your 403(b) funds regardless of your employment status.
 Repayment terms and interest rates are determined by your investment provider.
 Certain rules may apply.

 Plan Your Future With More Confidence